MCUapps/Garan-Arduino/README.md

 Garan-Arduino
 =============

-Unofficial libraries and exmaple code to verify [Garan Audio Module](http://www.seeedstudio.com/depot/garan-audio-module-p-1607.html).
+This is my unofficial library and exmaple code to drive [Garan Audio Module](http://www.seeedstudio.com/depot/garan-audio-module-p-1607.html).

 It's not perfect, but it's working.

-SoftwareSerial works great as the communication to Garan.
+SoftwareSerial works great as the communication channel with Garan.
 Just assign a pair of RX/TX, store some MP3 files in the micro-SD card, and your are ready to go.

 Compatibilites
 --------------

 I tested the code mainly on Seeeduino V3.0 (Atmega 328P).
-The board is claimed to be based on Duemilanove Schematic, 100% compatible to its existing program.
+The board is claimed to be based on Duemilanove Schematic, 100% compatible to its existing programs.

 It also works PARTIALLY on MSP430 Value Line G2 Launchpad using msp430g2553 with Energia according to my rough tests.
-It seems that those commands with music names would cause the board to reset.
-I guess it's caused by buffer overflow of SoftwareSerial driver, but I am not sure.
+It seems that those commands with music names would cause Launchpad to reset itself.
+I guess it's caused by buffer overflow of SoftwareSerial driver, but I am not sure about the root cause.

 Examples
 --------